ArtifactDB/gobbler/README.md

   This should not contain `/`, `\`, or `.`.
 - `permissions` (optional): an object containing either or both of `owners` and `uploaders`.
   Each of these properties has the same type as described [above](#permissions).
+  If not supplied, `owners` is set as described above and `uploaders` is empty.
-  If `owners` is not supplied, it is automatically set to a length-1 array containing only the uploading user.
+  If only `owners` is not supplied, it is automatically set to a length-1 array containing only the uploading user.
   This property is ignored when uploading a new version of an asset to an existing project.

 On success, a new project is created with the designated permissions.